lmame/Sample-Library-Public/README.md

 # Sample-Library-Public
 History:
 * Version:
+* 3.1, 2021/02/12, Modifying the custom-grid to show how to access the grid object to customize a cell content using ui-grid cellFilter and cellTemplate (https://community.bmc.com/s/question/0D73n000004temT/detail).
-* 3.0, 2021/02/03, Modifying the Webcam view custom-grid to show how to access the grid object to customize a cell css class (cellClass) (https://community.bmc.com/s/question/0D53n00007bLvbM/how-to-access-grid-object-from-bmc-record-grid-in-innovation-suite).
+* 3.0, 2021/02/03, Modifying the custom-grid to show how to access the grid object to customize a cell css class (cellClass) (https://community.bmc.com/s/question/0D53n00007bLvbM/how-to-access-grid-object-from-bmc-record-grid-in-innovation-suite).
 * 2.9, 2020/12/10, Changing SDK to 20.2.1.
 Modifying the Webcam view component so you can have multiple Webcam fields in the same view (there was a problem with Preview).
 * 2.8, 2020/06/17, Adding two Process Java Service to send back a List size (get list size) or a specific entry in a list (get list value by index).
 * 2.7, 2020/06/17, Adding the QR Code rdeader view component example.